ServSafe Manager Study Guide for the ServSafe

 Re-Serving Food

 Never re-serve one guest’s returned food to another guest.
 Protect condiments from contamination by serving them in original packaging or containers designed to prevent contamination.
-Never re-serve opened/used condiments, or combine leftover and fresh condiments.
+Never re-serve opened/used condiments.
 Discard all open portions of condiments, like butter, salsa, or ketchup.
 Never re-serve uneaten bread.
 Discard and prepare a fresh bread basket.
 Never reuse garnishes.
-Only re-serve packaged food that’s unopened and in nice condition.
+Only re-serve packaged food (like crackers) that’s unopened and in good condition.

 Self-Service Areas